-- 1. Have a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in Composition I and II, Foundations of Education, and Applied Mathematics or an approved math elective. - 2.
-Receive a satisfactory evaluation of academic and personal qualities by the academic counselor, by the Dean of Students, by the instructor in Foundations of Education and by two other faculty members. - 3.
-Receive acceptable scores on the Praxis I: Pre-Professional Skills Test (PPST).
+- 1. Have and maintain a minimum 2.500 cumulative grade point average on a 4.000 scale in all work completed and a grade of C or above in CORE 1043, 1053 Composition I and II, EDFN 2003 Foundations of Education, and Mathematics for the Liberal Arts or an approved math course. - Receive a satisfactory evaluation of academic and personal qualities by the academic advisor, by the Dean of Students, by the instructor in Foundations of Education and by two other faculty members. - 3.
+Receive at least the minimum state scores on the Praxis I Test.

-Students should be admitted to the Teacher Education Program no later than the semester following the successful completion of Foundations of Education.
-Students not admitted to the Teacher Education Program at that time will not be allowed to enroll in additional professional education courses.
+Candidates generally should be admitted to the Teacher Education Program no later than the semester following the successful completion of Foundations of Education.